gugarosa/opfython/README.md

 Or if you wish to learn even more, please take a minute:

-NALP is based on the following structure, and you should pay attention to its tree:
+OPFython is based on the following structure, and you should pay attention to its tree:

 ```
 - opfython